-This iconic landmark project was undertaken on a Construction Management basis by Stewart Construction and completed to LEED Gold standard, and saw the building’s exterior remaining largely preserved.
+This iconic landmark project was undertaken on a Construction Management basis by Stewart Construction and achieved LEED Gold certification on completion.
+The building’s exterior remained largely preserved.
 Works included the refurbishment of the 7 stories of offices contained in the Tower Building and all enabling works required, the refurbishment and upgrade of the existing entrance foyer of the Tower Building, the provision of 2 new car park lift cores, reconfiguration of existing basement -2 level to include additional car parking spaces and secure storage for bicycles.

 The top-most level of the Tower, the crowning glory of Central Plaza, was re-imagined as a glass-roofed, split level hospitality space incorporating a 360° viewing terrace around the entire perimeter of the building, with a breath-taking view of Dublin’s city scape.

 The façade restoration included replacement of all existing glazing, cleaning to existing granite cladding and full upgrade, refurbishment, and over-cladding of the Macalloy structural suspension system.

 In addition, and a major focal point of Central Plaza, a new plaza area was created with units for retail, cafes and restaurants at terrace, plaza and sub-plaza level, including a new glazed twin-lift core and reconfigure feature staircases.

 Included in the overall development was works to the existing Annex and ‘Commercial Buildings’.